theawesomecoder61/Blacksmith/README.md

 [View the changelog here.](https://github.com/theawesomecoder61/Blacksmith/blob/master/Changelog.md)

 ## Research
 Are you curious about the file structures of these games and my discoveries?
-Check out the [Research folder](https://github.com/theawesomecoder61/Blacksmith/tree/master/Research).
+Check out the [Wiki](https://github.com/theawesomecoder61/Blacksmith/wiki).

 ## Building
 You will need: